8th Sunday C- March 2, 2025

 This week we will begin the season of Lent.
 With Jesus we will enter the desert.
 This season of Lent can be a time to enter the silence.
 Deserts are quiet places.
 You may want to listen more closely to what God must share with you.

 In our well is our desert.
 You are invited to add to the desert by bringing in a rock.
-The rock will represent what Defect of Character you will try to get rid of in the season of Lent.
-(Place a rock in the well)
+The rock will represent what defect of character you will try to get rid of in the season of Lent.

-In the gospel Jesus warns against pulling the plank in another’s eye and missing the sliver in our own.
+In the gospel Jesus warns against pulling the sliver in another’s eye and missing the plank in our own.
 So often other people are like a mirror to us.
 What I dislike most in another is what I dislike in myself.
-We may ask ourselves “What is the plank in my eye that needs removing?
-And how will I remove it?
+We may ask ourselves, “What is the plank in my eye that needs removing?
+And how will I remove it?"
 We are given 40 days to consider how to remove this plank.

 Where are you going?